NETWAYS/gitlab-training/day2/01_Workflows/09_Rebase_Squash.md

 !SLIDE smbullets
 # More Hints: Force Push in shared branch, what now?

-* You pulled the 3 commits now being squashed in master.
+* You pulled the 3 commits now being squashed in master
-* Your colleague force pushed the branch with 1 squashed commit.
+* Your colleague force pushed the branch with 1 squashed commit
-* You cannot rebase anymore.
+* You cannot rebase anymore
-* Instead, you need to reset your local branch to the remote branch base.
+* Instead, you need to reset your local branch to the remote branch base

 Discuss this with the trainer.